-No!
-Races are not subspecies of the human species.
-There is only one “race”—the human race.
-So why can’t we sort humans into subspecies like we can with other animals?
+In terms of biology, no. In biology, we’re actually finding that what we used to call “races” aren’t different enough to have as separate groups.
+In other animal species, we sometimes notice differences in appearance that allow us to group them… usually into subspecies.
+So why can’t we sort the human species into smaller groups like we can with other animals?
 The answer is that the human species doesn’t have much genetic variation.
 We are too alike to split into groups.

 Humans haven't been around as long as other animals.
 We haven't had enough time to develop much variation in our DNA.
 Humans also migrate and reproduce a lot.
 Different groups of humans are never apart long enough for genetic differences to add up.
-Human DNA is too similar to split us into subspecies or races.
-So we can't use biology to sort people into groups like we can with animals.
+Human DNA is too similar to split us into subspecies, or into “races.”
+So we can't use biology to sort people into groups like we can with other animals.

 Even though our DNA is similar, humans look very different from each other.
-But the traits we use to guess someone's race don't always work well.
+But the traits we use to guess someone's “race” don't always work well.
 Think about skin color.
 There aren't just a few colors: there are more shades than you can ever count.
 The traits we use are also independent of each other.
 For example, being tall doesn’t mean you’ll also have dark hair.
-No matter which traits we use, there is no good way to group humans using appearance or DNA.
+No matter which traits we use, there is no good way to group humans using appearance.

 Additional images via Wikimedia Commons.
 Baby face by Avsar Aras.